mgatelabs/TranslateViaAi/README.md

 ## What do you need?

 For my local environment i've been using Ollama to have API access to the AI.
 And the code is setup to use `gpt-oss:20b` which needs about 12 gigs of ram, but has really shined when it comes to translating.

+## What is the workflow?

+1. In your development tool, have it write out the developer txt file, of all English Strings in a text format.
+2. Run the Python conversion tool.
+3. The translated text files will be placed into the folder of your choice.